mnheia/outlook-check-email-voice/README.md

+Copyright (c) 2018, Mitja Sovec <mitja@sovec.si>

 # outlook-check-email-voice
-outlook-check-email-voice is a vbs script to check number of unread emails in your Outlook inbox
+A vbs script to check number of unread emails in your Outlook inbox.
+This script can be run through Task Scheduler to check for unread emails in a random interval.

+# Requirements
+- Microsoft Outlook

+# Bugs
+Please report any bugs or feature requests through the web interface at https://github.com/mnheia/outlook-check-email-voice/issues